muratk5n/thirdwave/en/README.md

 ---

-Such colorful words.. but underneath it all, there is nothing
+Such colorful words.. but underneath it all, there is nothin

 ---